Are you starting to feel that watering your potted plants in summer is a chore?

 Apart from the totemic olive trees and lavender, many flower shrubs only require watering once a week.
 That’s the case for cistus, oleander, Mexican orange tree, perovskia, cinquefoil.
 On the other hand, escallonia or grevillea are perfectly content with one watering every two weeks.

-Wrap up your landscape with climbing vines: hummingbird vine, dipladenia, ivy and jasmine which are among the least thirsty species.
+Wrap up your landscape with climbing vines: hummingbird vine, dipladenia or mandevilla, ivy and jasmine which are among the least thirsty species.
 Perennials such as spurge, coreopsis, beeblossom, nepeta, phlomis, stonecrop… Put a few herbs and spices for the finishing touch: bay laurel, myrtle, rosemary, santolina, savory, medicinal sage, thyme, curry plant…

 And if watering once a week is still too much for you, take your pick from a range of succulents, these are camel-like plants that can survive with only a single drop of water, like houseleek, echeveria and crassula.